lakmeer/vim-technicolor/readme.md

 * poor terminal support (working on this)
 * lack of sophisticated syntax highlighting

-so if you require complex highlighting or consitency across your gui and remote vim experience, this is not for you.
-Neither of these particularly impact me in my persoanl vim usage, but I **would** like to develop the terminal support to an acceptable level.
+so if you require complex highlighting or consistency across your gui and remote vim experience, this is not for you.
+Neither of these particularly impact me in my personal vim usage, but I **would** like to develop the terminal support to an acceptable level.
 Suggestions welcome!

 Because I am a web developer, Technicolor focuses on languages used for web, but I wish to extend